alejoduque/dronetones/Budget.md

 -[Cable to provide battery voltage readings on the OnScreenDisplay and feed volt power to the Ardupilot useful for FPV](https://store.3drobotics.com/products/apm-power-module-with-xt60-connectors)

-### Other things to consider
-- LED lights for flying at dusk.

 ### Things we bring:
 - Rubber bands
 - 2 transmitter box to control the models
 - 2 battery charger
 - 2 cameras / micro
 - 2 audio / video wireless transmission system
+- LED lights for flying at dusk

 #### Guiding Systems:
 Is possible to automate any of the flying devices using something like the ArduPilot that has already a very advanced interface: